connexcs/docs/getting-started.md

 ## Deploy Server

-Deploying server with connexcs is real quick, once the checklist is complete you will be able to deploy the server.
+Deploying a server with Connexcs is very quick, once the checklist is complete you will be able to deploy the server.

 1. Click on Setup> My Servers
 2. Click on Add Server